jo3-l/notes/chem/stoichiometry/naming.md

 E.g., given magnesium chloride, we know that the two ions are $\ce{Mg^2+}$ and $\ce{Cl^-}$.
 Balancing gives us $\ce{MgCl2}$.

 > [!note] Multivalent Ions
-> To determine the charge of a multivalent ion in an ionic compound, look at the roman numeral after it.
+> To determine the charge of a multivalent ion in an ionic compound, look at the Roman numeral after it.
 >
 > E.g., if in gold (III) bromide, the charge of the gold ion is $+3$ and hence we have $\ce{AuBr3}$.

-# Ionics Solids Containing Water

-When a crystal of an inorganic compound is grown by evaporation, it is often found that the crystal structure will include water molecules.
+# Hydrate

 Ionic solids that include water are called hydrates.
-They must be named with the number of water molecules (as Greek prefixes) attached at the end of the normal name.
+Must be named with the number of water molecules (as Greek prefixes) attached at the end of the normal name.

 | Prefix | Number of $\ce{H2O}$ molecules |
 | ------ | ------------------------------ |